life-itself/artearthtech.com/content/hubs/berlin/index.md

 We are building that way, starting with co-living communities across Europe.

-We seek pioneers and believers in community to be **residents of our hub in Berlin opening in mid April 2020**.
+We seek pioneers and believers in community to be **residents of our hub in Berlin opening in mid May 2020**.

 As one of the first residents you will be part of a small, supportive community and get to shape its culture.
 You will get to live in shared spaces in a beautiful old building on the tree-lined Gneisenaustrasse in the Kreuzberg district of Berlin.